bghuan/oss/intl.en-US/SDK Reference/PHP/Upload objects/Multipart upload.md

     );
 }
 /**
- * Step 3: Complete multipart upload.
+ * Step 3: Complete the upload.
  */
 try {
-	// You must provide all valid $uploadParts when you perform this operation.
-OSS verifies the validity of all parts one by one after it receives $uploadParts.
-After part verification is successful, OSS combines these parts into a complete object.
+    // All valid $uploadParts are required for the completeMultipartUpload operation.
+OSS verifies the validity of each part after OSS receives the submitted $uploadParts.
+After all parts are validated, OSS combines these parts into a complete object.
     $ossClient->completeMultipartUpload($bucket, $object, $uploadId, $uploadParts);
 }  catch(OssException $e) {
     printf(__FUNCTION__ . ": completeMultipartUpload FAILED\n");